theupdateframework/pep-on-pypi-with-tuf/README.rst

 uploading signed metadata to PyPI.
 If the PyPI infrastructure were to be compromised, attackers would be unable to serve malicious versions of claimed projects without access to the project's developer key.
-Figure 2 depicts the changes made to figure 1, namely that developer roles are now supported, and that three new targets roles exist: *claimed*, *recently-claimed*, and *unclaimed*.
+Figure 2 depicts the changes made to figure 1, namely that developer roles are now supported and that three new targets roles exist: *claimed*, *recently-claimed*, and *unclaimed*.
 The *bins* role has been renamed *unclaimed* and can contain any projects that have not been added to *claimed*.
-The strength of this model over the minimum security model is in the offline keys provided by developers.
-Although the minimum securuity model supports continuous delivery, all of the projects are signed by an online key.
-An attacker can corrupt package in the first, but not in the second without also compromising a developer's key.
+The strength of this model (over the minimum security model) is in the offline keys provided by developers.
+Although the minimum security model supports continuous delivery, all of the projects are signed by an online key.
+An attacker can corrupt packages in the first, but not in the second without also compromising a developer's key. [[LV: what are first / second here?]

 .. image:: figure2.png